rachelalbertk-design/sugar-shack/STORY_ROADMAP.md

 ## Launch Acceptance

-The story is launch-ready when:
+The story is prototype-complete when:

 - all seven shifts are playable end to end;
 - earlier flags affect later scenes in visible, story-first ways;